pearpages/react-concepts/README.md

 Event handlers are passed an instance of SyntheticEvent in React.
 It normalizes the events that can occur in different browsers.

 ---

+## Get a Reference to Specific Components

+When you are using React components you need to be able to access specific references to individual component instances.
+This is done by defining a **ref**.

+---